anjanakankanala/portfolio/README.md

 ## What I hope to learn

-### I an interested in the way data is shaping decisions made in the ntertainment field today, and I hope to be able to visualize data well to deliver meaningful insights to my future employers (yeah, you should definitely give me that job offer.)
+### I am interested in the way data is shaping decisions made in the entertainment industry today.
+I hope to learn to visualize data well, and provide meaningful insights to my future employers (yeah, you should definitely give me that job offer.)

 ## Portfolio